ddigiorg/pattern-sequence-predictor/README.md

 # Pattern & Sequence Predictor

 Pattern & Sequence Predictor (PSP) is a machine intelligence architecture based on intelligence principles of the mammalian neocortex and is inspired by research from Numenta's Hierarchical Temporal Memory (HTM) and Ogma's Feynman Machine (FM).
-PSP learns sparse distributed neuron activations observed from spatial-temporal sensory-motor  and encoded from an input space.
+PSP learns sparsly distributed neuron activations observed and encoded from spatial-temporal sensory-motor input space.
+Additionally, PSP predicts a possible future output space based on the architecture's memories.

 ## Theory

 "The beginning of wisdom is the definition of terms" is a quote attributed to Athenian philosopher Socrates.
 In order to understand the principles of Machine Intelligence, one must first define intelligence and its related concepts: the environment where an intelligence exists and the knowledge intelligence uses.

+Ultimately one of the greatest promises of Machine Intelligence is not in domains familiar to humans like vision and hearing, but in abstract domains like radio waves, internet data, and .

 ### Intelligence

-Intelligence exists in an ordered environment and acquires knowledge in an attempt to achieve a wide range of goals.
+Intelligence acquires knowledge in an attempt to achieve goals.

-Something that is intelligent [Ref]:
+Human-like intelligence:
+- observes and interacts with an ordered environment

-continuously learns
+- continuously learns (acquires knowledge)
-interacts with the environment is general in nature has goal-oriented behavior
+- is general in nature (attempts to achieve a wide range of goals)
+- has goal-oriented behavior

 ### Environment

 Intelligent beings exist in a spatial-temporal environment called the Universe, all of time and space and its contents.
-The universe is governed by natural laws the sciences seek to understand (gravity, nuclear forces, electromagnetism, etc.) which provide order: repeatable events or concepts providing predictability.
+The universe is governed by natural laws the sciences seek to understand (gravity, nuclear forces, electromagnetism, etc.) which provide order: repeatable concepts or events which are predictable.
 For example, Earth revolves around the Sun in an ellipse taking 365 days for a single orbit.
-The fact that Terra does not with chaotic intent decide to careen away from the warm loving embrace of Sol into the cold dark void is a blessing of order.
-Extending the concept of chaos, the Earth does not explode into an unpredictable soup of inter- and extra-universal possibilities but rather remains relatively stable.
-We can rest comfortably predicting Earth will revolve around the Sun as long as the natural order, understood or not, remains stable.
+The fact that Terra does not, with chaotic intent, decide to careen away from the warm loving embrace of Sol into the cold dark void is a blessing of order.
+Extending the concept of chaos, Earth does not explode into a soup of matter-energy and infinite impossibilities like the random unpredictability of static on a TV.
+We can rest comfortably assured Earth-matter will remain and revolve around the Sun as long as the natural order, understood or not, remains stable.

+Due to the predictability of repeating concepts or events, this natural order, intelligent creatures have a basis where they can learn and predict the future.
+This is knowledge.

 ### Knowledge

-Fundamentally, knowledge is observed sequences of events or concepts.
-In the spatial-temporal environment intelligent creatures observe through sensors (eyes, ears, noses, tounges, nerves, etc.) and influence through motors (muscles).

-By observing the repeated spatial-temporal events of environment over time
+Fundamentally, knowledge is sequences of events or concepts observed by an intelligence.
+In a spatial-temporal environment, an intelligence observes through sensors (eyes, ears, noses, tounges, nerves, etc.) and influences through motors (muscles, vocal cords, etc).
+By experiencing and learning knowledge, the intelligence, if faced with a similar experience, may use its memories to predict a future outcome.
+Then the intelligence may use its motor functions to influence the environment to achieve a desired outcome.
+For example, say a friend throws a ball to you.

 Important events that happen that the intelligence failed to predict recieve attention and learning.

-## Principles
+## Architecture

-### Spatial-Temporal

-Physicists and science fiction often talk about "the space-time continuum",  mathematical model that combines space and time into a single interwoven continuum.
-Our brains operate in a "spatial-temporal" environment.

-A spatial phenomenon or "space" is a n-dimensional extent in which objects occur and have relative position.
-Human sensors and actuator spatial examples include:
-- Visual: the human retina is a 2d sheet of photoreceptors that respond to red, green, and blue light intensity.
-- Auditory: the human cochlea is a 1d line (structurally a 2d spiral) with hairs that respond to vibrations induced by sound frequency.
-- Somatosensory:
-- Motor:

-A temporal phenomenon or "time" is a 1-dimensional 1-directional sequence of spatial events.
-Human sensors and actuator temporal examples include:
-- Visual
-- Autitory
-- Somatosensory
-- Motor

-### Sensory-Motor

-Intelligent creatures have inputs and outputs.

 ### Sparse Distributed Representation (SDR)